Non-Markovian Noise Suppression Simplified through Channel Representation: Discussion

-In this work, we propose a systematic approach to construct non-Markovian noise suppression protocols based on Choi channel, which is the channel-level isomorphism for arbitrary non-Markovian quantum dynamics.
-Since most existing error suppression methods are designed specifically for quantum channels, this isomorphism opens up the possibility of extending many established techniques into the context of non-Markovian noise.
-Using our framework, one can construct new non-Markovian noise suppression protocols by directly applying the existing channel-level error suppression protocols in the Choi-channel picture, and then translating the results back to the circuit picture.
-We demonstrate this framework with concrete protocols using Pauli twirling, probabilistic error cancellation and virtual channel purification.
-In particular, the prior key findings that single-shot QEC is resilient against classically time-correlated noise can be extended using our Pauli-twirling results to general non-Markovian noise with arbitrary quantum correlation in time.
+In this work, we propose a systematic approach for constructing non-Markovian noise suppression protocols based on the Choi channel -- a channel-level isomorphism that faithfully represents arbitrary non-Markovian quantum dynamics.
+Since most existing error suppression methods are designed specifically for quantum channels, this isomorphism enables the direct extension of many established techniques to the non-Markovian setting.
+We illustrate this approach with concrete protocols based on Pauli twirling, probabilistic error cancellation, and virtual channel purification.
+An important advantage of this approach stems from the isomorphism given in Def.~\ref{def:choi_channel}, which ensures that key performance metrics of the resulting non-Markovian protocols, such as the noise suppression rate and sample complexity, are equivalent to those of their Choi-channel counterparts.
+Therefore, to theoretically guarantee the performance of a non-Markovian suppression protocol, one may begin with a channel-level protocol whose performance has already been rigorously established.

-As mentioned, the Choi channel cannot represent an arbitrary quantum channel due to the constraints imposed by causality.
-However, the protocols we developed in the examples will actually still work even if the noise contains indefinite causal orders, given that the original channel-level protocols work for arbitrary noise channels.
-There are some other restrictions that come with the non-Markovian noise suppression protocols constructed through Choi channels in order to ensure that they can be practically implemented.
-The channel version of the protocol should have a tensor product structure for its operations across different registers, allowing these operations to be mapped to different time steps in the circuit picture.
-For protocols that need to have operations before the noise channel (like channel purification), we need to have a system state that is initially decoupled from the environment since we can only apply operations after the system is initialised.
+This perspective is analogous to the role of different representations of quantum channels.
+A quantum channel can be equivalently described by Kraus operators, a Choi matrix, a Liouville superoperator, or a Stinespring dilation~\cite{woodTensorNetworksGraphical2015}.
+Although these descriptions are mathematically equivalent, they highlight different physical aspects: the Choi matrix connects channel properties to state properties, while the dilation picture explains the channel as arising from an interaction with an environment.
+Similarly, non-Markovian processes can be represented by quantum combs~\cite{PhysRevLett.101.060401,PhysRevA.80.022339}, process tensors~\cite{PhysRevA.97.012127,PRXQuantum.2.030201}, Choi states~\cite{chiribella2008circuit}, and, as used here, Choi channels.
+The Choi-channel representation does not merely provide another equivalent description; it gives a channel-based viewpoint that is particularly suited to importing and analysing noise-suppression protocols.
+Developing other representations adapted to different tasks may therefore be a useful direction for studying non-Markovian quantum dynamics beyond noise suppression.